manastalukdar/manastalukdar.github.io/website/blog/2019/09/19/growing-developing-software-engineering-teams/readme.md

 ## Coaching and Mentoring

 This is one of the most important aspects of growing teams.
-It is critically important to ensure both new hires and extant employees get the coaching and mentoring they need to be successful in their job.
+It is critically important to ensure both new hires and current employees get the coaching and mentoring they need to be successful in their job.
 The EM has a pivotal role to play in this regard.

 ### Onboarding Plan for New Employees